When you go to order an espresso, you may be faced with the choice between a regular espresso and a doppio.

 - Hit the beans with all of the water within ten seconds.

-- Once you’ve added the necessary amount of water, give it a stir and apply the plunger piece on top.
+- Once you've added the necessary amount of water, stir it and then apply the plunger piece on top.

 Tip: If you're interested, you can check out this complete guide to brewing coffee with the AeroPress.